gbi-de/redirecthandler-doc/README.md

 Furthermore, relaunches take place every now and then.<br>

 **Inadequate handling of the URL can lead to a  massiv loss in traffic!**<br>
 Problems originate from the removal of products and from relaunches.
-Both can cause 404 errors (page not found).<br>
+Both can cause "404-errors" (page not found).<br>
 When removing one or more products, the underlying page cannot be generated anymore.<br>
 A relaunch can invalidate multiple URLs at one go.<br>